K1mc4n/Degenquiztime/README.md

 Degen Quiz and get $Degen

-Earn $DEGEN With Complete Task on Frames
+-Earn $DEGEN With Complete Task on Frames
-GET 70% reff Rewards
+-GET 70% reff Rewards
-get random $DEGEN and $ETH
+-get random $DEGEN and $ETH

 More Information (@Watchcoin)